How to Create the Perfect CV Layout

 Only add hobbies if relevant

-Most recruiters aren’t going to be interested in your hobbies—however, if they are related to the charity or cause you’re applying to, it could be beneficial to include them.
-If your hobbies include volunteer work related to the charity (or cause) you’re applying to work for, you should include this, although it’s up to you whether you put it in your ‘work experience’ section or ‘hobbies’ section.
+Most recruiters aren’t going to be interested in your hobbies—however, if they are related to the cause or charity you’re applying to, it could be beneficial to include them.
+If your hobbies include volunteer work related to the charity (or cause) you’re applying to work for, you should include this, although it’s up to you whether you put it in your ‘work experience’ or ‘hobbies’ section.
 Otherwise, leave generic hobbies off.
-Your CV should be streamlined and structured in a way that conveys a message about your professional profile; adding “Cinema and Netflix” might dilute that message.
+Your CV should be streamlined and structured in a way that conveys a message about your professional profile; adding ‘cinema and Netflix’ might dilute that message.

-So now your CV is perfectly laid out, don’t forget to check out other roles available in the sector.
+So now you have the perfect CV layout, don’t forget to check out the latest roles available in the sector.
 CV longer than two pages?
 Check out our advice on how to cut it down.

 Andrew Fennell